 She has acquired expertise in project and program management, qualitative and quantitative ethnographic methods, user experience research, business analysis, risk management, process engineering, vendor management, outsourcing, quality assurance, teambuilding, and cross-cultural communication.

-As the founder and owner of Harborlight Management Services (2003-present), Patricia works with clients in various industries and sectors, including financial services, healthcare, telecommunications, publishing, government agencies, and non-profits.
+As the founder and owner of Harborlight Management Services LLC (2003-present), Patricia works with clients in various industries and sectors, including financial services, healthcare, telecommunications, publishing, government agencies, and non-profits.
 Some of the projects she leads are innovative ventures aspiring to design new products and services.
 Others are forensic, seeking the root causes of problems and devising solutions to mitigate future risks.
 She excels at building relationships across organizational silos, functional areas, and cultural backgrounds, and enjoys the role of interpreter and negotiator improving communications between senior leaders and technical experts.
 She leads management training seminars and workshops in public courses and in private on-site engagements throughout the U.S.

 Her expertise as a consultant is often based upon lessons learned as a manager employed by global organizations to lead strategic initiatives.